raosudha89/clarification_question_generation_pytorch/README.md

 * Download data from https://go.umd.edu/clarification_question_generation_dataset
   Unzip the two folders inside and copy them into the repository folder

-# Running models on StackExchange dataset
+# Training models on StackExchange dataset

 * To train an MLE model, run src/run_main.sh